TherieI/LearningOpenGL/Projects/01. Base OpenGL Project/README.md

 ### Creating a Window

-Before creating graphics, we need to create a window to draw in.
-However, creating windows are specific per operating system.
-OpenGL tries to abstract itself from creating windows, meaning it is preferred to use an external library.
+Before doing anything graphical, we need a window to render in.
+However, creating windows is specific per operating system.
+OpenGL tries to abstract itself from creating windows - in other words OpenGL provides no functions to create a window - so the implementation is up to the local operating system.
+Instead of using the OS-specific API, we can use GLFW.
 [GLFW][glfw] is a library, written in C, that handles windows across multiple platforms.
-Whether it be Mac, Linux, or Windows, we can count on GLFW to sort out our windows and handle input so we can work on graphics.
+Whether it be Mac, Linux, or Windows, we can count on GLFW to sort out our windows and handle input so we can focus on graphics.